cactus-blossom-it-services-limited/cosmic-coding-with-s7/AFNOTES.md

 - Sessions are started as soon as any session data is accessed
 - By default, sessions cookies are created for anonymous users
 - This can impact performance
-- [ ] Store sessions in the database
+- [x] Store sessions in the database
 - [ ] Use debugging commands for session configuration
 - [Symfony docs session configuration](https://symfony.com/doc/current/reference/configuration/framework.html#config-framework-session)
 - [store sessions in a database](https://symfony.com/doc/current/session.html#store-sessions-in-a-database)
 - [ ] Login to the site
-- [ ] Make sure that users can register or be manually loaded
+- [ ] Create a registration form using make command
-- [ ] Create login and logout forms.
+- [ ] Create a login form using make command
+- [ ] Register a new user account
+- [ ] Login using that account
 - [ ] Setup basic security firewalls.
-- [ ] Find out if the database runs in docker or is sqlite
+- [x] Find out if the database runs in docker or is sqlite
-- [ ] Start the database
+- [x] Start the database
 - [ ] Add fixtures to load fake users

 ### Advanced routing